Rayan-RK/Rayan-Rk/README.md

 # Hi, I'm Rayan Khan!

-## 🎓 B.S.
-Computer Science | Aspiring Full Stack Developer (Expected Graduation: YYYY)
+## 🎓 HB.Sc.
+Computer Science | Aspiring Full Stack Developer

-Currently pursuing a Bachelor of Science in Computer Science at **The University of Ontario Institute of Technology**.
+Currently pursuing a Honours Bachelor of Science in Computer Science at **The University of Ontario Institute of Technology**.
 Focused on delivering scalable, robust software solutions.

 ---